 A hospital, outpatient, or home setting is usually the setting for adult respiratory therapy.
 Routine care for chronic diseases, including cystic fibrosis, may be provided by an R.T.
 The treatment of emphysema is often included in respiratory therapy for adults.
-Sometimes R.T.s direct programs for adults to help them quit smoking.
+Sometimes, R.T.s directs programs for adults to help them quit smoking.

 When the lungs recover from surgery or a traumatic event, pulmonary rehabilitation helps restore breathing capacity.
 Treatment may be provided by a community-based therapist (RT) outside of the hospital.
 Also, they spend time and work in sleep labs to diagnose and treat sleep apnea.